Raj-7799/DiemBFT/README.md

 # DiemBFT
 Implementation of DiemBFT : State Machine Replication in Diem Bloackchain as mentioned in https://developers.diem.com/papers/diem-consensus-state-machine-replication-in-the-diem-blockchain/2021-08-17.pdf .
 We have used **DistAlgo** high level language for implementation.
-DistAlgo's Github respository can be found on https://github.com/DistAlgo/distalgo and the Home Page for the same can be found on http://distalgo.cs.stonybrook.edu/.
+DistAlgo's respository can be found on https://github.com/DistAlgo/distalgo and the home page for the same can be found on http://distalgo.cs.stonybrook.edu/.

 # 1. Requirements
 ## Python
 DiemBFT required python version 3.7.11 which can be obtained from http://www.python.org.
-3.7.11 is mostly recommended since the latest version(Pre-Release) of DistAlgo runs smoothly on this version It is mandatory to make sure that the default Python used by the system is python 3.7.11.
+3.7.11 is mostly recommended since the latest version(Pre-Release) of DistAlgo runs smoothly on this version.
+Please note that it is mandatory to make sure that the default Python used by the system is python 3.7.11.
 This can be checked easily with the help of ``` python --version ``` command.
-It is highly recommended to used Anaconda virtual environment for manaaging different versions of python in a system.
+It is highly recommended to use Anaconda(conda) virtual environment for managing different versions of python in a system.
 The steps for Anaconda installation is provided in Setup below

 ## Operating system